MihaGasper/SimpleTraining/README.md

-# LinkNest – Save & Tag Your Links
+# SimpleTraining – Get one exercise per day
 Simple app built with Next.js 14 and Supabase.

 ## ✨ Features